Goodwood Wednesday review

+“Her constitution is unreal, her soundness in unreal, her will to win is unreal.
+She just keeps doing it over and over again.
+We’ve ridden her tactically a bit differently this year, we’ve held her up a bit more and she’s finished her races better.

+“At Ascot I thought she had won everywhere bar the line, here I thought she was beat everywhere bar the line!
+She’s in at Deauville on the 14th, William has said to give her a break.
+The Foret is her long-term aim.”

-Secret State was cut to 8/1 from 12/1 by Betfair and Paddy Power for the Cazoo St Leger after winning the opening Coral Beaten-By-A-Length Free Bet Handicap.
+Secret State was cut to 8/1 from 12/1 by Betfair and Paddy Power for the Cazoo St Leger after winning the opening Coral Beaten-By-A-Length Free Bet Handicap under Buick.

 Charlie Appleby's charge was completing a four-timer, and following up his win in the King George V Handicap at Royal Ascot, and the way he landed this from a mark of 100 suggests his days in handicaps are over.